tfc/tfc.github.io/_posts/2016-05-08-compile_time_type_lists.md

 Lists can be filtered, transformed, mapped, reduced, etc.
 Having all this nice stuff as a template meta library is quite an enabler for complex compile time meta programs.

-Using templated types, it is easily possible to chain types in **two different ways**:
+There are already very complete meta programming libraries, just like [Boost.Hana](https://github.com/boostorg/hana) for example.
+This article aims to explain, how *lists* of some kind of payload can be implemented in C++ template syntax.
+From scratch.

 ## All Roads Lead to Rome

 There are several possibilities to implement lists in template meta language.
-Unfortunately, some roads are really slow ones, so i sketch two possibilities and choose one in order to proceed with that.
+Different implemetations usually have different trade-offs, so i sketch two implementation variants and discuss their advantages and disadvantages.

 ### Way 1: variadic template type lists